Are You Hoping For An Uncontested Divorce?

-- What about valuation of pension funds and qualified retirement savings, based upon the current value of any applicable annuity?
+- What about the valuation of pension funds and qualified retirement savings, based upon the current value of any applicable annuity?

-- How will parenting time and access be determined and how will those questions relate to child support obligations?
+- How will parenting time and access be determined, and how will those questions relate to child support obligations?

-- How should parenting time be structured for changes as your children become older.
+- How should parenting time be structured for changes as your children become older?
 What about stepchildren that may be involved in parenting time?
 Grandparents’ rights?

 - What mistakes should you be sure to avoid during the divorce process?